Take 2 (film): Casting and crew

-Dennis Chew, who had previously cross-dressed as Aunty Lucy in Paris and Milan, would take on the role of the lady boss of a tuition centre, among five other roles.
+Dennis Chew, who had previously cross-dressed as Auntie Lucy in Paris and Milan, would take on the role of the lady boss of a tuition centre, among 5 other roles.
 For this role, he had to put on a female bodysuit, which had to be custom made and ordered from overseas.
 It takes 1 hour and 10 minutes for Chew to finish the costume and makeup.

-Shawn Ho, then a final-year student studying for a Higher Nitec in film-making at ITE College Central, was approached by the casting directors on the first day of his internship to play Ryan Lian's son in the film, after they have auditioned many people.
+Shawn Ho, then a final-year student studying for a Higher Nitec in filmmaking at ITE College Central, was approached by the casting directors on the first day of his internship to play Ryan Lian's son named Ah Guang in the film, after they have auditioned many people.
 In order to prepare for his role, he had to brush up on his Mandarin skills using a personal tutor.

 Filming

 Filming started on June 23, 2016, and ended in end July.

 Reception

 Critical reception

 Rachel Chan of The New Paper rated the film a 3.5 out of 5 stars, feeling that "it is nice to see a heavy topic on ex-convicts being made into a light-hearted film while still keeping the comedic factor and emotions running high".

 Boon Chan of The Straits Times rated the film a 2.5 out of 5 stars, feeling that Ho "cannot quite decide if he wants to do a drama or a comedy", and Lian, being the film's lead, "surrounded here by discordant notes, from Dennis Chew in a number of cross-dressing roles to Chen Tianwen as a crazily flamboyant nemesis to a bizarre soundtrack of European songs", drawing the attention away from him.